-STEP TWO: Add the raspberry puree to a small saucepan and bring it to a boil on medium heat.
+STEP EIGHT: Add the raspberry puree to a small saucepan and bring it to a boil on medium heat.

-STEP THREE: Reduce the heat to low/simmer and stir every few minutes until there is about half as much raspberry puree as there was in the beginning.
+STEP NINE: Reduce the heat to low/simmer and stir every few minutes until there is about half as much raspberry puree as there was in the beginning.
 This could take anywhere from 5-15 minutes.

-STEP FOUR: To remove the seeds, pour the raspberry puree into a bowl through a mesh strainer, pushing it through the strainer with a spoon.
+STEP TEN: To remove the seeds, pour the raspberry puree into a bowl through a mesh strainer, pushing it through the strainer with a spoon.
 You might have to scrape the raspberry puree off of the underside of the strainer.
 You'll have around 4 tbsp of puree.

-STEP FIVE: While the puree is cooling, beat the butter and vegetable shortening in a mixing bowl until they're fully combined.
+STEP ELEVEN: While the puree is cooling, beat the butter and vegetable shortening in a mixing bowl until they're fully combined.

-STEP SIX: Beat in the puree, then add in the powdered sugar a little bit at a time.
-Continue adding powdered sugar until the buttercream is thick enough.
+STEP TWELVE: Beat in the puree, then add in the powdered sugar a little bit at a time.
+Continue adding powdered sugar until the buttercream reaches your desired consistency.